pcfens/puppet-filebeat/README.md

 When installing on Windows, there's an expectation that `C:\Temp` already exists, or an alternative location specified in the `tmp_dir` parameter exists and is writable by puppet.
 The temp directory is used to store the downloaded installer only.

+### Debian Systems

+Filebeat 5.x and newer requires apt-transport-https, but this module won't install it for you.

 ### Pre-1.9.1 Ruby
 If you're on a system running a Ruby pre-1.9.1, hashes aren't sorted consistently, causing puppet runs to